 If you are primarily concerned about third party cookies generated by advertisers, you can turn these off separately.
 This is discussed in more detail below.

 The links below take you to the ‘Help' sections for each of the major browsers so that you can find out more about how to manage your cookies.

 It is possible to opt out of having your anonymised browsing activity within websites recorded by analytics cookies.
 Channel 4 uses the following analytics providers and you can opt out of their cookies by clicking on the following links.
 Please note that this will take you to the relevant third party's website and generate a ‘no thanks' cookie, which will stop any further cookies being set by those third parties.

 Don't forget that by not allowing analytics cookies, this stops us from being able to learn what people like or don't like about our Digital Products and Services so that we can make them better.

 http://optout.2cnt.net Follow this link to opt out of having your anonymised activity collected for the BARB project (see Analytics Cookies section above for more details about this project).
-The link currently works only for desktop devices and not on mobile platforms (tablet, smartphones etc.) When opting out on desktop devices, the data will be deleted as soon as it reaches Kantar’s servers.
+The link currently works for desktop and Android devices but not on iOS devices.
+When opting out on desktop devices, the data will be deleted as soon as it reaches Kantar’s servers.
+For Android devices, no data will be taken from the device.
 If you use more than one browser or desktop device, you will need to opt out in each of these browsers/devices.